XYLD

 Icon representing investment goals and financial objectives Goal

-The primary investment goal of XYLD is to generate enhanced income by writing call options on the S&P 500 Index.
-It also seeks to provide exposure to the performance of the S&P 500 Index.
+The primary investment goal of XYLD is to generate enhanced income through a covered call strategy on the S&P 500 Index, while also providing exposure to the potential capital appreciation of the index.

 Investment Approach and Strategy

 Strategy: XYLD employs a covered call strategy.
 It holds a portfolio of stocks designed to replicate the S&P 500 Index and simultaneously writes (sells) call options on that index.
-This strategy aims to capture option premiums as a source of income.
+This strategy aims to generate premium income from the sale of the options.

 Market Position